jgraph/www.diagrams.net-source/doc/faq/migrate-drawio-confluence.md

 **Should I use this ``Page IDs`` method, or the new draw.io migration tool?**

-The [new draw.io migration tool](/blog/confluence-drawio-migration.html) in Confluence Data Center/Server updates the macros in your server-side instance first, and avoids problems with inadequate permissions in your Cloud instance.
-We recommend you [use the new migration tool](/doc/faq/migrate-drawio-dc-server-confluence-cloud.html) if it's available in your DC/Server instance.

-**Minimum versions:** The new migration tool is for draw.io 11.3.8 and later on Confluence DC/Server 7.x, and draw.io 12.2.0 and later on Confluence DC/Server 8.x.

-Follow the ``Page ID`` migration steps below if you are:
+With Atlassian's update to support "mass permission change" in Confluence, we now recommend you [use the older ``Page IDs`` method](/doc/faq/migrate-drawio-confluence.html), especially if you are:
 * migrating from an older version of Confluence DC/Server
-* migrating from one Cloud instance to another, or from Cloud to DC/Server
+* migrating from one Cloud instance to another or from Cloud to DC/Server
-* you have write permissions to your entire new Cloud instance (rare) and want to migrate from the Confluence DC/Server 8.0 using this older method
+* you have write permissions to your entire new Cloud instance and want to migrate from the Confluence DC/Server 8.0 using this older method.

+The [new draw.io migration tool](/blog/confluence-drawio-migration.html) in Confluence Data Center/Server may be more convenient for some administrators.
+It updates the macros in your server instance first, and avoids problems with inadequate permissions in your Cloud instance, but may cause problems if pages are renamed during migration.

+**Minimum versions:** The new migration tool works with draw.io 11.3.8 and later on Confluence DC/Server 7.x, and draw.io 12.2.0 and later on Confluence DC/Server 8.x.

 ## Migrating using the ``Page IDs`` method